carpentries-incubator/hermes_metadata_lesson/episodes/xml.md

 ::: questions

 - What is XML?
 - How do you annotate data in XML?
+- What is a XML schema?

 :::